Formation and early success

 Front - Gervaise, Davidson, Reid, Clark, McChesney)

+Despite some highs there were many lows in this period.
 In 1970/71 and 1972/73 11th place finishes in the lower division meant Queens finished 9th bottom of 37 teams in the Scottish league ladder.
 In finishing second bottom in the lowest division in 1979/80 only Alloa Athletic that season prevented Queens finishing bottom of the entire Scottish football league ladder.
 From 1982/83 to 1984/85 Queens finished in 8th bottom, 9th bottom and 7th bottom.
 More abject league finishes followed; the sequence from 1989/90 to 1992/93 was 5th bottom, 3rd bottom, 4th bottom and 5th bottom of the Scottish football league pile.
+These are the ten Queen of the South worst season finishes since the club joined the Scottish Football League.

 Queens had two runs to the Scottish Cup quarter-finals during this period.
-These were in 1975/76 (including an Allan Ball penalty save with a broken ankle in the away 2 - 2 fourth round draw with Ayr United before Peter Dickson lobbed the keeper for the winner in the 5 - 4 replay victory), and 1976/77.
+These were in 1975/76 (including an Allan Ball penalty save with torn ankle ligaments in the away 2 - 2 fourth round draw with Ayr United before Peter Dickson lobbed the keeper for the winner in the 5 - 4 replay victory), and 1976/77.

+As with the league, while there were some cup highs, the club also reached its knockout football low points.
 In the 1990/91 Scottish Cup Queens were knocked out at home to then non league Ross County in a 2nd round replay conceding 6 goals to 2.
-Two seasons later (again in the second round) Queens went out to non league opposition again this time losing 2 -1 away to Huntly.
+Two seasons later (again in the second round), Queens went out to non league opposition again this time losing 2 -1 away to Huntly.
 In 1993/94 Queens conceded 8 goals to Forfar in the 1st round exit (scoring 3 in reply).

 The lowest recorded attendance for a competitive Queens` game at Palmerston is 300 on 4 May 1974.
 Alloa Athletic were the league opponents in an end of season Queens 1-0 victory.